-The Lesbian Avengers were a direct action activist group similar to ACT-UP (AIDS Coalition to Unleash Power).
-The group was originally formed in New York in 1992 by six long-standing women activists, some of whom were members of ACT-UP and also ILGO (the Irish Lesbian and Gay Organisation).
+The Lesbian Avengers were a direct-action activist group similar to ACT-UP (AIDS Coalition to Unleash Power).
+The group was formed in New York in 1992 by six long-standing women activists, some of whom were members of ACT-UP as well as ILGO (the Irish Lesbian and Gay Organisation).

-Their primary aim was to increase lesbian visibility, however, expanding chapters often added their own additional agendas.
-Along with what was felt to be a rise in misogyny within the LGBT community, one of the key motivations cited was a growing frustration about the contributions of lesbian activists to platforms such as AIDS and abortion and a lack of reciprocity on addressing lesbian issues.
+The primary aim of the group was to increase lesbian visibility, but expanding chapters often added their own additional agendas.
+Together with what was felt to be a rise in misogyny within the LGBT community, one of the key motivations cited was a growing frustration with the invisibility of lesbian activists' contribution to platforms such as AIDS and abortion, and a lack of reciprocity in addressing lesbian issues.
 One of the wider-reaching legacies of the Lesbian Avengers was the inauguration of the 1993 Washington Dyke March.
-The Second International Dyke March was held in Dublin in 1998 and Dyke Marches are still held annually all over the world to this day.
+The Second International Dyke March was held in Dublin in 1998, and Dyke Marches continue to be held annually across the world.

 The Dublin chapter of the Lesbian Avengers was formed in 1996.
-Following the decriminalisation of homosexuality in 1993, lesbian activism had become almost invisible, being resigned to political lobbying, education and support, all of which were vital but beyond public visibility.
-In GCN, issue 90, November 1996, Sonya Mulligan explained the motivations behind setting up the Dublin chapter.
-Amongst them, it was felt that issues such as homophobia, harassment and job loss needed to be visibly highlighted.
+Following the decriminalisation of homosexuality in 1993, lesbian activism had become almost invisible, resigned to political lobbying, education and support, all of which were vital but beyond public visibility.
+In GCN issue 90, November 1996, Sonya Mulligan explained the motivations behind setting up the Dublin chapter.
+Amongst them, it was felt that issues such as homophobia, harassment, and job loss needed to be visibly highlighted.

-The first public demonstrations by the Dublin chapter was a 'Kiss In' at the Turk's Head.
-In the article "DISGUSTING" - Gays get the Chop from Bouncer in Turk's Head', GCN, issue 77, September 1995, Derek Keegan and Deborah Ballard explain how the LGBT community were being ostracised.
+The first public demonstration by the Dublin chapter was a 'Kiss In' at the Turk's Head.
+In the article "DISGUSTING"-Gays get the Chop from Bouncer in Turk's Head" (GCN, issue 77, September 1995), Derek Keegan and Deborah Ballard explain how the LGBT community were being ostracised.
 Formerly the Parliament Inn, the Turk's Head had recently been renovated and rebranded.
 As the Parliament Inn, it had long been frequented by the LGBT community without reproach.
 With the new look, management undertook to remove the LGBT community.
-Although it was never publicly stated, there was evident active discrimination by the bouncer and on one occasion a same-sex couple were asked to leave after kissing.
+Although it was never publicly stated, there was evident active discrimination by the bouncer and, on one occasion, a same-sex couple were asked to leave after kissing.
 As a protest against this discrimination, the Lesbian Avengers organised for a group to peacefully demonstrate by holding a 'Kiss In'.